Boa Vista: Travel Instructions

 Here is an overview of the weekly events that normally take place:

-• Tuesday: Live Music at Sodade – Let yourself be transported by live music while you dine in a place of great charm.
+· Tuesday: Live Music at Sodade – Let yourself be transported by live music while you dine in a very charming place.

-· Monday, Wednesday and Saturday – African Drumms – at Morabeza from 7 pm.
+Monday, Wednesday and Saturday – African Drums – at Morabeza from 7 pm.
 African rhythms with engaging drums

 Nightclubs